 I challenged him, by asking how they slept.
 This gave him pause for thought and then he mumbled something about he'd certainly never seen one lying down.
 I think he was rather used to his wife believing anything he said and if he didn't know something he made it up.

-That discussion over, I moved over to my new B&B as the first one didn't have space for me for the second night.
-The house was built in 1760 and their is still the
+That discussion over, I moved over to my new B&B as the first one didn't h

 original staircase to the third floor.